afd/JavaTutorialQuestions/README.md

 I'm very happy to discuss alternative solutions.
 Also, please get in touch if there are parts of the solutions that you do not understand, of if you spot errors.

+TODO: some additional questions on streams are coming soon!

 | Label                     | Name                              | Topic tag(s)            | Depends on  | Solution |
 |---------------------------|-----------------------------------|-------------------------|-------------|----------|